statgen/locuszoom/README.md

 #### Build a Layout Using Some Predefined Pieces

-`LocusZoom.Layouts.get(type, name)` can also be used to pull predefined layouts of smaller pieces, like data layers or dashboards, into a custom layout:
+`LocusZoom.Layouts.get(type, name)` can also be used to pull predefined layouts of smaller pieces, like data layers or toolbars, into a custom layout:

 ```javascript
 var layout = {